Math. Writing. Kindness. What do these three things have in common?

-According to Psychology Today, several studies have shown "providing children with a reward for a behaviour is almost like telling them that the behaviour itself is not much fun.
+According to Psychology Today, several studies have shown that "providing children with a reward for behaviour is almost like telling them that the behaviour itself is not much fun.
 So if you want to promote intrinsic motivation—if you want to teach your children that learning in school or helping others are enjoyable in and of themselves—using rewards might be the wrong strategy."

 Furthermore, those studies found that when the rewards stop, the positive behaviours often stop; however, when rewards weren't offered in the first place, the behaviour often continue.

 Even praise should be used sparingly, as too much can create external motivation—though it shouldn't go unused.
 Instead, reserve your feedback and encouragement for when it's most beneficial.

 (These studies were primarily done with neurotypical children; speak to an expert about your child's individual needs.)

 Keep this in mind when going through each activity.
 Now, let's get started!